wangziqi2013/wangziqi2013.github.io/_posts/2021-10-08-serverless-in-the-wild.markdown

 The paper then proposes a hybrid caching policy that leverages either observed pattern histograms, or time series data, to compute the warm-up and keep-alive time, which is later shown to be able to reduce both resource consumption of caching and the invocation latency.

+The paper begins by identifying the cold start latency issue on today's serverless platform, which is caused by the initialization overhead of the virtualization environment as well as the execution environment that needs to be set up for every execution.
+Due to the fact that serverless functions are relatively small, these added latency can become more significant than in a conventional cloud setting where services would run for a long period of time after being invoked.